 The design team service rebate is a fixed value based on the conditioned square footage of the project.
-The design team service rebate is paid provided that proposed building's energy simulation model associated with the 100% construction documents achieves an energy savings of 10% or more above the ASHRAE Standard 90.1-2013 baseline model.
-A summary of the rebate levels as a function of the project size is shown in Error!
-Reference source not found..
+The design team service rebate is paid provided that proposed building's energy simulation model associated with the 100% construction documents exceeds ASHRAE Standard 90.1-2016 Appendix G, PRM by 10% or more.
+A summary of the rebate levels as a function of the project size is shown in Table 3.1.